1240598Rafa/cogsi2526-1240598-1240601/CA4/README.md

   pkg.installed:
     - name: openjdk-21-jdk

-This will ensure that java is installed
+This will ensure that java is installed.

 ensure_opt_dir:
   file.directory: